 Lung cancer is one of the leading causes of mortality in this country, killing more than 161,000 people per year.
-The National Lung Screening Trial (NLST) by National Cancer Institute (NCI) results show mortality benefit with low-dose CT, twenty percent fewer lung cancer deaths seen among those who were screened with low-dose spiral CT than with chest X-ray.
+The National Lung Screening Trial (NLST) by National Cancer Institute (NCI) results show twenty percent fewer lung cancer deaths seen among those who were screened with low-dose spiral CT than with chest X-ray.

-People who choose to undergo this program first undergo an initial baseline screening CT.
+People who participate in this program first undergo an initial baseline screening CT.
 No intravenous contrast is given.
 The scan is generally done in 20-30 seconds.
 If no significant abnormalities are identified, an annual repeat screening CT is recommended.
 Occasionally, abnormalities are identified which require further workups with standard-dose CT X-rays, biopsy or surgery.